 8. Language is a System of Communication

-Further, we can interact with each other easily through the welfare of language.
-After all, we may say that language is the best system of communication around the world.
+Further, we can interact easily through the welfare of language.
+After all, we may say that language is the best communication system around the world.

 9. Language is Human and Structurally Complex

-10. Language is Unique, Complex and Modifiable
+10. Language is Unique, Complex, and Modifiable

 Language is indeed a unique phenomenon in the world.
 Every language has its characteristics and distinctive features.
 Furthermore, each language has its creativity and productivity to deliver the best communication methods.